parpiyev/task/README.md

 <!-- bootsrapped using @nurikjohn/create-me-project -->

-# Sample Express APP with MongoDB and typescript
+# Task Express APP with PostgreSQL and TypeScript
-# task